Last updated on 18 Settembre 2021

 , which is not the default for compatibility reasons.
 There is also a

 variable, which automatically generates a primary key if it is missing.
 This variable is

-by default.
+by default, even if it can cause unpredictable behaviour.
 Instead, I recommend to set it to

 , and set to